zhutoutoutousan/A-study-note-as-a-beginner/study/neuroengineering/fundamentals-of-neuroscience/notes/mental-model.md

   - There are a million billion synapses in the brain
     - Comparing to?
 - The insular cortex is usually related with pain.
+- The working memory is centered out of the prefrontal cortex
+- The working memory can store only about four chunks of information